 To the youth in June 2018, he said, “Please do not stay off the path one more minute.
 Please come back through true repentance, now.
 We need you with us in this youth battalion of the Lord.
 It just won’t be the same without you!”

 To the brethren during the general priesthood session in April 2019, President Nelson said, “Whether you are diligently moving along the covenant path, have slipped or stepped from the covenant path, or can’t even see the path from where you are now, I plead with you to repent.
 Experience the strengthening power of daily repentance — of doing and being a little better each day.”

-President Nelson testified of the atonement of Jesus Christ and the covenant path while sharing on social media the heartbreak he felt after being separated from his late wife Dantzel and losing two of his daughters to cancer.
+President Nelson testified of the atonement of Jesus Christ and the covenant path while sharing on social media the heartbreak he felt after the death of his late wife, Dantzel, and losing two of his daughters to cancer.

 “We do not have to go through this life alone,” he said in an Instagram post.
 “Jesus Christ atoned to help us find the covenant path that leads back home.
 He can give us the strength and courage to walk confidently on that path.”

 During the dedicatory prayer of the Rome Italy Temple, President Nelson said, “May all Latter-day Saints in this area — young and old — be drawn frequently to this holy temple… May they receive and perform sacred ordinances here with a commitment to stay on the covenant path that leads to eternal life with their families.”

 Gathering of Israel